 The company investor presentation, in specific, is designed to convince investors to invest in their company.
 After viewing this presentation, you should decide whether you agree with management and their recommendation to purchase the stock at its current stock prices.

-For press releases, you should focus on those in the last five years, and only those that you deem of relevance to the investment you're making.
+For press releases, you should focus on reading press releases that are most relevant to what you're trying to gain a better understanding of, primary in the last 5 years.
 For example, any management changes, operation changes, changes to the products/services they produce, or any financial results, would all be press releases that I would read through.

 You can view these resources by searching "investor relations" or "press releases" and then the company name into your desired search engine.
 For example, here is Coca Cola's Investor Relations page for the most recent quarter (as of writing), where the presentation and earnings call are located, and here's their Press Center page.

-Something else you want to be looking at is company policy.
-These company policies are typically found on their websites or on their 10-K annual reports.
+Another item you can look into is the "company policy."
+These company policies can also be found on company websites or on their 10-K annual reports.

-For example, if a company pays dividends, you could look at a company's history and look to see whether they are actually paying a percentage of their profits as dividends.
-If they're constantly doing it and they haven't missed a single year, then you can probably put more trust in their management and expect them to continue to follow their policy in the future.
+For example, if a company pays dividends (as part of the company's policy), you could simply examine whether they are actually paying a percentage of their profits as dividends over time.
+If they're constantly doing it and they haven't missed a single year, then you can probably trust management more and expect them to continue to follow their policy in the future.

-Another thing that ties into policy are the goals management has set for the company, if any.
+Another thing that ties into company policy are the goals management has set for the company.